pnikitakis/thread-concurrency-problems/README.md

 - GCC (sudo apt install gcc)

 ## How to run
-On terminal run `make` to build the executable C program.
+On terminal, run `make` to build the executable C program.
 Start each problem's program with `./[program name]`.

 ## Authors